xtaran/ratpoison-desktop/README.md

 also runs on older Ubuntu releases.

-Since most of the configuration files included are not expected to reside in .ratpoison, some symlinks are necessary where config file paths cannot be set via command line options or where it would be to tedious to always type them:
+Since most of the configuration files included are not expected to reside in `.ratpoison`, some symlinks are necessary where config file paths cannot be set via command line options or where it would be to tedious to always type them: